Rethinking Education for the 21st Century

-Bound in the Past
+Shackled to the Past

 There is a saying, it’s easier to land on Mars than it is to change the education system.
-When it comes to schooling, there are many stakeholders: parents, teachers, unions, local districts, state legislatures…etc. Change comes slowly, if at all.
+When it comes to schooling, there are many stakeholders: parents, teachers, unions, local districts, government…etc. Change comes slowly, if at all.
 The consequence is that education today looks very much as it did in the early 20th Century.
 This fact should be terrifying.

 A voucher system may provide a key piece of the puzzle.
 School vouchers are a simple concept.
 Every child of school age receives a voucher from the government that is worth a set amount of tuition.
 Parents/students can use that voucher at the school of their choice.
 They are no longer bound to the whims of arbitrary district borders.